 - Corral animals close to buildings at night.

 - Promptly bury dead animals or take them to a rendering plant.

 - Monitor crops to detect problems early.

 Beehives protected by an energized fencing system.

 Orchards, apiaries (collections of beehives) and chicken coops

 Bears can be especially troublesome in orchards and beehives, because of potentially large financial losses.
 Energized fences are the best long-term control measure for these situations, as well as for bear issues with chicken coops.
 The are many ways to set up energized fences to fit your individual needs.
-Many resources are available to help with this, including this beginner's guide to electrified fences from Texas A&M AgriLife Extension and this resource guide from the Living with Wildlife Foundation.
+Many resources are available to help with this, including this beginner's guide to electrified fences from Texas A&M AgriLife Extension.

 These fencing systems will prevent wildlife damage when installed and maintained properly.
 If damage occurs, contact your local DNR Area Wildlife Manager for technical recommendations.